Hitchhiking Tips: Hitchhiking the World – the Right Way!

 And if you’re planning to hitch with a pet, make sure to read this awesome article from Roving Snails!

-I don’t have experience hitching everywhere, so check out some other cool guides like this hitchhiker’s guide to Myanmar or hitchhiking the Azores!
+I don’t have experience hitchhiking everywhere, so check out some other cool guides like these hitchhiker’s guide to Myanmar or hitchhiking the Azores for other hitchhiking tips!
 And don’t forget that sometimes countries require visas – check out the ESTA Renewal site for the States rules and regulations.